Preston woman Violet Fortt knits 600th poppy in six years for Remembrance Day

-98-year-old 'Wonder- Woman' Violet Fortt knits 600th poppy in six years for Remembrance Day
+98-year-old Preston 'Wonder- Woman' knits 600th poppy in six years for Remembrance Day

 A Preston woman whose husband served in five war zones has just finished knitting her 600th poppy in support of the British Legion's Remembrance Day.